 Having an innovative mindset is crucial to succeeding in future career fields.
-Because these jobs often present problems that lack straightforward solutions, the earlier children can begin to develop this type of adaptive thinking, the more likely this skillset will follow them into adulthood.
-Exposing young children to innovation is an effective way to encourage interest in STEM fields and develops the innovative thinking skills and curiosity required to excel in these careers.
+Because these jobs often present problems that lack straightforward solutions, the earlier children can begin to develop this type of adaptive thinking, the more likely this skillset will follow them into adulthood.1 Exposing young children to innovation is an effective way to encourage interest in STEM fields and develops the innovative thinking skills and curiosity required to excel in these careers.2

-Unfortunately, not all demographics are exposed to innovation at equal rates.
-In fact, minority children experience this exposure far less than their non-minority peers.
-Because of this, minorities are significantly underrepresented in STEM fields despite expressing equal interest in STEM as children, even as our country continues to grow more diverse.
-Partly to blame for this gap is a lack of exposure to innovation outside the classroom, as well as unengaging programming within classroom settings that fails to excite children to the relevance of STEM subjects.
+Unfortunately, not all demographic groups are exposed to innovation at the same rates.
+In fact, some groups of children experience this exposure far less than their peers.
+Despite expressing equal interest in STEM, they are less likely to find STEM role models in whom they can see themselves reflected, even as our country continues to grow more varied.3 Partly to blame for this gap is a lack of exposure to innovation outside the classroom, as well as unengaging programming within classroom settings which fail to excite children to the relevance of STEM subjects.